Some exact and asymptotic results for hypergraph Tur\'an problems in $\ell_2$-norm: Introduction

+Note in the classic Erd\H{o}s-Ko-Rado theorem, when $n=2k$ every maximal intersecting family is extremal, so there are $2^{\binom{2k-1}{k-1}}$ extremal families, while there are only $4k$ extremal families for the Erd\H{o}s-Ko-Rado theorem in the $\ell_2$-norm.

-The main tool that we use is an inequality on the codegree squared sum of a hypergraph proven by Bey~\cite{Bey}, which extends an inequality for graphs due to de Caen~\cite{dC1998}.
+Theorem~\ref{fullekrl2} turns out to be an immediate consequence of an inequality on the codegree squared sum of a hypergraph proven by Bey~\cite{Bey}, which extends an inequality for graphs due to de Caen~\cite{dC1998}.
+In fact, as we shall observe, Bey's inequality immediately shows that any Tur\'an-type problem in which the $1$-star is the extremal construction in the $\ell_1$-norm also has the $1$-star as the extremal construction in the $\ell_2$-norm.
 We also give several other applications of Bey's inequality to Tur\'an-type problems in the $\ell_2$-norm.
+We give Bey's inequality in Section 2 and note that it is a consequence of the expander mixing lemma.

 The \textit{matching number} $\nu(\cF)$ of a $k$-uniform hypergraph $\cF$ is the maximum number of pairwise disjoint sets in $\cF$.
 The $k$-uniform hypergraphs $\cF$ with $\nu(\cF) = 1$ are the intersecting families.
 Erd\H{o}s~\cite{E1965} proved that for $n$ sufficiently large, the maximum size of a $k$-uniform hypergraph $\cF$ on vertices with matching number $\nu(\cF) = s$ is the following family $\cB(n, k, s)$: